stewartpark/jyproxy/README.md

 ### How to use

-Launch the app(jyproxy.exe), go to the HTTP Proxy setting and enter localhost:8080.
+Launch the app(jyproxy.exe), go to the HTTP Proxy setting, and enter localhost:8080.
 Yes, simple as that.

 ### Download links